Goldendoodle Breed Guide

 How to Groom a Goldendoodle

-Goldendoodles require a sufficient brushing once a week.
+Goldendoodles require sufficient brushing once a week.
 Owners who don’t want to deal with this upkeep often get their dog’s hair trimmed by a professional.
-Only bathe your Goldendoodle when it is necessary, like after a muddy hike, as he can lose essential oils that are necessary for a healthy coat.
+Only bathe your Goldendoodle when it is necessary, like after a muddy hike, as he can lose essential oils that are necessary for a healthy, wavy coat.

 Also check your Goldendoodle’s nails once every month to make sure they aren’t too long.
 Due to how frequently they exercise, Goldendoodles’ nails often get filed down on their own.
 For optimal Goldendoodle health, their ears should be checked once a week for redness or a bad odor, which are signs of an ear infection.
 Clean their ears with a cotton ball and an ear cleaning fluid, making sure to only wipe the outer ear.
 Do not insert anything into your Goldendoodle’s ear canal as this can inflict pain or damage.

 Are Goldendoodles Good With Kids?

 Goldendoodles make great family pets.
 Their patience and unconditional love are Goldendoodle characteristics that bring happiness to kids and adults alike.
 They are highly social and thrive on human interaction.

 Goldendoodle Health Issues